Trauma Therapy & PTSD Counseling in Burr Ridge & Willowbrook, IL

 It’s natural to feel nervous about opening up old wounds.
 However, trauma therapy is designed to provide a safe environment where you are never forced to confront memories before you’re ready.
 We will go at your pace, working slowly to process your experiences so that you can heal in a way that feels manageable and effective.
 While it may be uncomfortable at times, processing trauma is essential for long-term healing, and your counselor will be there with you every step of the way.

-Avoidance is a common way people cope with trauma, but unprocessed trauma can often manifest in harmful ways—like anxiety, anger, or difficulty in relationships.
+Yes.
+Unprocessed trauma can often manifest in harmful ways—like anxiety, anger, or difficulty in relationships.
 It can even affect your physical health.
 By addressing your trauma with a trained professional, you can understand how it affects you and develop healthier coping strategies.
-In therapy, you don’t have to relive every painful detail, but instead, you’ll learn how to make peace with your past and regain control over your life.
+In therapy, you don’t have to relive every painful detail, but you will learn how to make peace with your past and regain control over your life.

 I’m not sure if my experiences qualify as trauma—should I still seek help?